daattali/beautiful-jekyll/course-descriptions/DSCI_524_collab-sw-dev.md

+---
+title: DSCI 524
-# DSCI 524: Collaborative Software Development
+subtitle: Collaborative Software Development
+---

 ## Short Description
 How to exploit practices from collaborative software development techniques in data scientific workflows.
 Appropriate use of abstraction and classes, the software life cycle, unit testing / continuous integration, and packaging for use by others.